-- a) Environment Education Curriculum: Concept, Features - b) Strategies and approaches, treating environment education as a separate subject, topical units, integration and interdisciplinary approaches. - c) Methods discussion, seminar, workshop, Dialogue, Problem Solving, Field Surveys, Project and Exhibition; Role of Media, Print Films, and TV
+- a) Strategies and approaches, treating environment education as a separate subject, topical units, integration and interdisciplinary approaches. - b) Methods discussion, seminar, workshop, Dialogue, Problem Solving, Field Surveys, Project and Exhibition; Role of Media, Print Films, and TV

 Submit a report after surveying a typically degraded local area and to suggest necessary remedial measures.
 The task is to cover any two types of pollution and assessing the role of the Pollution control boards in this reference.